pfych/SteamCardExchangeTools/README.md

 # Steam Card Exchange Tools
-Adds a more advanced search and highlighting
+Adds a more advanced search and highlighting, Its not the best code but It does improve the time it takes to find cards

 [Click to install](https://github.com/Puffycheeses/SteeamCardExchangeTools/raw/master/Steam%20Card%20Exchange%20tools.user.js) - (Requires Tampermonkey )